Dhamodharan17/code.forces/tips/tips1.md

 ### 💡 Why Your Current Approach Isn't Working

-When you're stuck on a problem, it's often not because you haven't seen enough problems, but because you're missing a key insight or a specific technique.
+**✅✅✅When you're stuck on a problem, it's often not because you haven't seen enough problems, but because you're missing a key insight or a specific technique.
 Simply grinding more problems without addressing this gap can lead to a cycle of frustration.
-This is like trying to lift a heavy object without knowing the right technique—you'll just keep failing and getting tired.
+This is like trying to lift a heavy object without knowing the right technique—you'll just keep failing and getting tired.**

 ### 🧠 A Better Approach to Break the Cycle